szpotona/cloudify-migration/README.md

     -a
         i.e. "agents hosts software update"
         Without this flag the second phase will not be performed.
-The process may be completed later by using `migrate_agents.sh` and `migrate_metrics.sh` scripts.
+The process may be accomplished later by using `migrate_agents.sh` and `migrate_metrics.sh` scripts.

     -b
-        With this flag set the script suggests updating versions (1.1 -> 1.2 and 3.1 -> 3.2) in each blueprint's imports by displaying a colored diff.
-The proposed modifications are applied upon user's permission.
-This option is highly recommended.
+        With this flag set the script suggests replacing strings 1.1 and 3.1 by 1.2 and 3.2 in the whole blueprint - a colored diff is displayed.
+The proposed modifications are applied upon user's acceptance.

     -m
         Migrate InfluxDB metrics.
 For this flag to work, flag `-a` must be set as well.
         This option is implemented by the `migrate_metrics.sh` script.

     -p
         Usage: -p path_to_file.
         This flag is used to specify authentication override rules.
-Value of this flag will be passed directly to migrate_agents.sh script as the last parameter.
-        Check migrate_agents.sh description for more details.
+        Value of this flag will be passed directly to the `migrate_agents.sh` script as the last parameter.
+Check `migrate_agents.sh` description for more details.

     old_cli_virtenv_dir
         Python virtualenv directory used by the CLI initialized to operate the 3.1 manager.